Optimized Projections for Compressed Sensing via Direct Mutual Coherence Minimization: Introduction

 \section{Introduction}

-\IEEEPARstart{T}he recently developed theory of Compressed Sensing (CS) \cite{candes2006robust,donoho2006compressed} is a novel technique for joint signal sampling and compression.
+Compressed Sensing (CS) \cite{candes2006robust,donoho2006compressed} is a new sampling/data acquisition theory asserting that one can exploit sparsity or compressibility when acquiring signals of interest.
 It shows that signals which have a sparse representation with respect to appropriate bases can be recovered from a small number of measurements.
-A fundamental problem in CS is how to construct a measurement matrix so that the number of measurements is near minimal.
+A fundamental problem in CS is how to construct a measurement matrix such that the number of measurements is near minimal.